 This camera tends to under-expose slightly, which is why you may want to set the ISO on your Minolta lens to a slightly lower value than your film’s.

 The autofocus on Minolta AF-S is fairly accurate — out of 36 frames, I had only one that missed focus.
 It’s an active multi-step mechanism that selects one of the pre-set three zones, which I found good enough for most pictures.
 It’s fairly fast — there’s a less than a second of a delay between pressing the button and the picture being taken — and is fairly quiet.

 Minolta AF-S in-use: operation and ergonomics.

 This camera is actually decently built.
 It doesn’t use any fancy materials, but whatever it’s made of, it’s done fairly well.
-The battery door isn’t falling apart — as is the case on some cameras of the similar built.
-Most components continue to work well, despite the age.
+The battery door isn’t falling apart — as is the case on some cameras of a similar build.
+Most components continue to work well, despite their age.
 There are even helpful grip lines around the edges for easy one-hand operation.
 That is not to say, however, that you won’t have any awkward moments with your AF-S.